You thought decluttering your home & life would solve all of your problems, but you still feel sad after decluttering. What do you do now?

 - Declutter once a month.
 If you’re worried everything will become a cluttered mess again, pencil in decluttering once a month.
 Plus, knowing you are actively taking charge by not letting the clutter get like that again, might ease some of your anxiety.

 Alright, maybe you don’t have a problem with anxiety & clutter but you still feel sad after decluttering and maybe a little empty.

 Emptiness after decluttering is an emotion many people feel more positively, like a weight off their shoulders, or a fresh start.
 But for you, it left you feeling unpleasantly empty, physically in your home and/or emotionally in your mind.

-A big reason why you may be feeling empty after decluttering is because the end result wasn’t the reward you thought it would be.
+A big reason why you may be feeling empty after decluttering is that the result wasn’t the reward you thought it would be.

-For example imagine going through 4+ years of hard work getting your Masters degree and you have no celebration after.
-In fact, you just went home to your empty & bare apartment feeling lost.
+For example, imagine going through 4+ years of hard work getting your Master’s degree and you have no celebration after.
+You just went home to your empty & bare apartment feeling lost.